rit-construct-makerspace/access-control-documentation/Hardware/ACS Tertiary Components.md

 * AND/OR: Both Cores need to be activated to activate the output, but only one or the other is needed to maintain it on.

 Both Cores are given a OneWire temperature sensor for verifying integrity, but only one of the Cores, designated the master by being plugged into the master Core connection, has all DE-9 connections wired to the downstream Switch.
 Switch identifier is grounded on the secondary Core.
 All other pins are not connected on the secondary Core.

+The Logic Connector was developed for very complex equipment, like CNC machines, where we may be OK with a student running the machine but only once we've given the sign-off on their code and setup.
+In this situation, by giving the student access to the master Core and only staff access to the Secondary Core, students can only start the machine with a staff's help and then operate it without the staff having to be there constantly.